OSS-FILEBROWSER/pretty-git/README.md

    ```
     git clone https://github.com/OSS-FILEBROWSER/pretty-git.git
    ```
-2. First open your terminal.
-Then, Go to root directory and install dependencies
+2. First open your terminal or WindowsShell.
+Then, Go to root directory of cloned repository and install dependencies
    ```
    npm install
    ```